falldamagestudio/cloud-symbol-server/cli/generated/BackendAPI/docs/DefaultApi.md

 <a name="getstorefiles"></a>
 # **GetStoreFiles**
-> GetStoreFilesResponse GetStoreFiles (string storeId, int? offset = null, int? limit = null)
+> GetStoreFilesResponse GetStoreFiles (string storeId, string sort = null, int? offset = null, int? limit = null)

 Fetch a list of files in store